Azure/azure-sdk-for-net/CONTRIBUTING.md

 # On-boarding New generated code library

-1. Make a copy of `/sdk/template/Azure.Template` in you appropriate service directory and rename projects to `Azure.Management.*` for management libraries or `Azure.*` (e.g. `sdk/storage/Azure.Management.Storage` or `sdk/storage/Azure.Storage.Blobs`)
+1. Make a copy of `/sdk/template/Azure.Template` in you appropriate service directory and rename projects to `Azure.ResourceManager.*` for management libraries or `Azure.*` (e.g. `sdk/storage/Azure.ResourceManager.Storage` or `sdk/storage/Azure.Storage.Blobs`)
 2. Modify `autorest.md` to point to you Swagger file or central README.md file.
 E.g.

 ``` yaml